imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-07-28-why-savasana-is-the-hardest-yoga-pose.md

 As a yoga instructor I hear this all too much. **So many students can bend, balance and twist, but struggle to relax and sit with themselves.**

 **The art of relaxation is harder than it looks.** And the whole point of moving, bending and then finally finding the pose of savasana, isn’t for nothing.
-It is to get you set up for a deeper form of relaxation called “meditation”.
+It is to get us set up for a deeper form of relaxation called “meditation”.

 > You have most likely heard your yoga instructor say; “the hardest pose is usually the pose you need to practice the most”.
 Savasana is no different!